 The electronically controlled Control Unit provides the air supply to the Mattress.
 The unit is operated by a digital touch membrane on the front display panel which controls eight comfort pressure settings; Alternating or Static Mode for treatment or transfers respectively; Max Firm mode for rapid inflation to maximum pressure to create a firm surface; and Control Unit Lockout to prevent accidental changes to the settings.
-The Visible LED indicator and Audible Warning Mute completes the operator controls.
-The visible and audible warning function has a number of LED indication sequences depending on the cause of the failure.
+The Visual LED indicator and Audible Mute completes the operator controls.
+The visible and audible function has a number of LED indication sequences depending on the cause of the failure.

-On the side of the unit are four air connectors for quick connection to the four hole handle.
+On the side of the unit are two air connectors (male and female) for quick connection of the two hole handle.
+The connectors include a press button release system for ease of use.
 The mains supply to the unit can be easily disconnected and is designed to detach if pulled too firmly - protecting the internal wiring from damage.

 The quality of the Control Unit underpins the reliability and pressure reduction capabilities of the System.
 At the centre of the Control Unit lies the compressor, which runs at a rapid and continuous rate whenever the unit is operational.
 Continuous rapid movement places compressor materials under high stress and heat conditions, which can make the unit susceptible to wear and tear over a long period of time.